noornabiji4/react-search/README.md

-#This is my first react App
+# This is my first react App
+Search b ar in array
+onClick on nav elements

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).